STFC-ICD-Research-and-Design/supermusr-data-pipeline/trace-to-events/README.md

     .collect();
 ```

+## Window Functions
+- `Baseline`: this estimates the baseline of the signal from the easliest occuring samples.
+Once this is found the remaining signal has the baseline subtracted.
+Note that this requires the initial samples to be event free.
+- `FiniteDifferences<N>`: this reads in `N` samples and outputs a `RealArray` of the first `N` finite differences.
+- `SmoothingWindow`: this reads in a user-specified number of samples and outputs a `Stats` object calculated from the moving-average window.
+Each subsequent input updates the moving-average window and outputs the resulting `Stats` object.

+## Detectors
+- Basic Muon Detector:
+- Threshold Detector:

 ## Data Types
-- Real: an alias for f64
+- Real: an alias for `f64`
-- Intensity: an alias for u16
+- Intensity: an alias for `u16`
-- Time: an alias for u32
+- Time: an alias for `u32`
 - TraceArray: a wrapper for an array of TraceValue types.
 - RealArray: a specification of TraceArray to Real values.
-- Pulse:
+- Pulse: a datatype which represents all properties a detector may record.
+All fields are optional.

 ## Traits
 - Temporal: abstracts all possible types representing time, mainly (Real or Time)
 - TraceValue: abstracts over all possible types representing voltage (mainly Real or RealArray).
 - TracePoint: abstracts types representing points in the trace signal.
-TracePoint is mainly just a tuple `(T,V)`, where `T : Temporal` and `V : TraceValue`.
+This is mainly just a tuple `(T,V)`, where `T : Temporal` and `V : TraceValue`.

-- EventData:
-- EventPoint:
+- EventData: abstracts all possible types representing event data.
+Each detector type has its own EventData type.
+- EventPoint: abstracts types representing points in the trace signal.
+This is mainly just a tuple `(T,E)`, where `T : Temporal` and `E : EventData`.